Is it just me, or is that cockroach shuffling too loudly?

 Mike: I told my mom I had the flu, and she made me a traditional tea made out of panda hair.

 Tina: Can we talk about anything else?

-- In How I Met Your Mother, Robin finds out that Ted's college class, and Ted himself, have been playing a Drinking Game based on her morning news show.
+- Robin finds out that Ted's college class, and Ted himself, have been playing a Drinking Game based on her morning news show.
 She gets revenge by deliberately repeating the trigger phrase over and over, and then dropping in on the miserable class the next day with a megaphone.